 Of course, there are some other factors to consider when choosing a gaming processor.
 The Xeon W-2145 is more expensive than most other options on the market, for example, and it also requires a motherboard that supports overclocking.

 Intel Xeon-E 2136 is a 6-core processor released in 2018.
 It is based on the Coffee Lake architecture and has a base frequency of 3.3GHz.
 The CPU can reach 4.5GHz in turbo mode.
 The Xeon E 2136 also features 12MB of cache and a TDP of just 65W.
-Intel Xeon-E 2136 is one of the best processors on the market today.
+Xeon E 2136 is one of the best processors on the market today.
 It has great performance and is very efficient, making it a good choice for both home users and businesses alike.